 Today, there’s growing interest in low-maintenance backyard gardens.
 And more people want to learn how to start homesteading as well.
 This offers a great opportunity to practice permaculture.
 However, be warned.
 Permaculture takes years to really work well.
+Prepare to make some planting errors and vegetable garden harvesting mistakes.
 So you need to commit to your gardening activities – and your property.

 Permaculture is a long-term commitment.
 It may take years to build up nutrients in the soil.
 And it’s hard work to create garden features like swales or berms).
 Yet permaculture design principles need these features.
 They’re natural barriers that encourage natural growth.

 Permaculture Design Principles: Best Blogs for Beginners